raphamorim/raphamorim.github.com/_posts/2026-04-18-introducing-glyph-protocol-for-terminals.md

 | `2`   | `glossary` | A glossary registration in this session covers it. |
 | `3`   | `both`     | Both cover it; the registration shadows the system font at render time. |

-Detection of "does this terminal implement Glyph Protocol at all?" falls out of the same query: pick a codepoint that's guaranteed to exist — `U+0061` (`a`) or `U+0020` (space) are safe choices — and send a query for it.
-If a reply arrives, the terminal supports the protocol; if nothing arrives within a short timeout, it does not.

 With this, a TUI can ask first and fall back gracefully — skip registering its own branch icon when the system already has one, register and emit a custom codepoint when it doesn't.
+Protocol detection itself is handled by the `s` verb above.

 #### Register: ship your own glyph